Volkswagen Virtus

 The Volkswagen Virtus is a subcompact sedan (B-segment) manufactured by the German automaker Volkswagen since 2018.
 It is based on the Polo Mk6 with an extended wheelbase and the same Volkswagen Group MQB A0 platform, which it also closely shares with the Taigo/Nivus and T-Cross/Taigun.

 It was first introduced in Brazil in November 2017, with sales starting in January 2018.
 From Brazil, the vehicle has been exported throughout Latin America.
-In March 2022, the vehicle was introduced in India to replace the Vento and uses the MQB A0 IN platform adapted for India.
+In March 2022, the vehicle was introduced in India to replace the Vento and uses the Volkswagen Group MQB A0 IN adapted for India.

+The Virtus is also marketed as the Volkswagen Polo Sedan in South Africa since September 2022, and as the Volkswagen Lavida XR in China since June 2023.
 A redesigned version has been sold as the Škoda Slavia in India, which was introduced in November 2021 and went on sale in February 2022.
-The Virtus is also marketed as the Volkswagen Polo Sedan in South Africa since September 2022.

 Markets

 Brazil

 The Virtus was introduced in Brazil on 16 November 2017 as a sedan counterpart to the Polo, and slots between the smaller Voyage and the larger Jetta in VW Brazil sedan line-up.
 It uses the same front fascia as the Polo, including the modifications that were made to the Polo for the South American market such as redesigned bumper.
 It also features a longer wheelbase which stood at 2651 mm, 103 mm longer than the Polo.
 The trunk has a capacity of 521 litre, an increase of 200 litre from the Polo.

 In Brazil, all Virtus versions are sold as flex-fuel vehicles (petrol and ethanol).
 The base 1.6-litre MSI four-cylinder engine generates 130 PS with petrol and 118 PS with ethanol.
 The rest of the options are all equipped with the TSI engines, with 1.0-litre (116 PS gasoline, 128 PS ethanol), and 1.4-litre (150 PS with both fuels), the latter only available for the GTS version.

 In February 2023, Virtus sold in Brazil received a restyling, which brought updates to the model.
 The GTS version was discontinued, being replaced by a version called Exclusive which is powered with the 1.4-litre TSI engine (150 PS with both fuels).
 In addition, the basic versions are powered by the 170 TSI 1.0-litre engine (109 PS gasoline, 116 PS ethanol) which replaced the base 1.6-litre MSI four-cylinder engine.
 The mid-range versions, Comfortline and Highline retains the 200 TSI 1.0 litre engine, with 1.0-litre (116 PS gasoline, 128 PS ethanol).